Alexa Bliss: NXT (2013–2016)

 Throughout October and November, Bliss was involved in a feud with Bayley over the NXT Women's Championship.
-On November 18 episode of NXT, while cutting a promo about her upcoming main event match with Bayley, a referee came by to say that per William Regal, Blake and Murphy would be banned from ringside for this match.
+On the November 18 episode of NXT, while cutting a promo about her upcoming main event match with Bayley, a referee came by to say that per William Regal, Blake and Murphy would be banned from ringside for this match.
 When it came time for Alexa's entrance, a brand new theme track, "Spiteful" was introduced for the first time.
-Bliss was unsuccessful at capturing the title as Bayley slapped bliss, then hit a Bayley-to-Belly Suplex to retain.
-On January 13, 2016, episode of NXT, Bliss competed in a number one contender's battle royal, but lost.
+Bliss was unsuccessful at capturing the title as Bayley slapped Bliss, then hit a Bayley-to-Belly Suplex to retain.
+On the January 13, 2016, episode of NXT, Bliss competed in a number one contender's battle royal, but lost.
 On May 18 episode of NXT, Bliss and Blake abandoned Murphy, officially disbanding the trio.
-On May 25 episode of NXT, Bliss competed in a triple threat match against Carmella and Nia Jax to determine the number one contender to Asuka's NXT Women's Championship, which was won by Jax.
-On July 6 episode of NXT, in a match against Bayley, Bliss debuted the Goddess ring attire.
+On the May 25 episode of NXT, Bliss competed in a triple threat match against Carmella and Nia Jax to determine the number one contender to Asuka's NXT Women's Championship, which was won by Jax.
+On the July 6 episode of NXT, in a match against Bayley, Bliss debuted the Goddess ring attire.
 The match ended when Bayley executed a Bayley-to-Belly Suplex and secured the pinfall victory.
-On August 17 episode of NXT, Bliss competed in a tag team match along with Daria Berenato and Mandy Rose, in which they were defeated by Carmella, Liv Morgan and Nikki Glencross in what would be also her last match in NXT.
+On the August 17 episode of NXT, Bliss competed in a six-woman tag team match along with Daria Berenato and Mandy Rose, in which they were defeated by Carmella, Liv Morgan and Nikki Glencross in what would be also her last match in NXT.